 The classical languages also profited by this emphasis.
 Elementary Greek, discontinued in 1931, was again taught in 1964.
 In 1965, a major in Classics was added.
 The long-standing major in Latin remained the more important classical language program, however.

 The interest in language study at this time led the department to offer “sample” modern language courses for one semester hour of credit in fall 1965.
 Non-traditional language offerings were among them: Chinese, Italian, Arabic, and Romanian, as well as the already-established languages of French, German, Russian, and Spanish.

 Student language groups, which had played a lively role at the institution since 1925, continued to be important elements in the Foreign Language Department program during this period.
 The Spanish Club was founded in 1960 and the German Club in 1962.
 In 1964, local chapters of national honorary societies were founded: Delta Phi Alpha (German), Pi Delta Phi (French), and Sigma Delta Pi (Spanish).
 In 1966, Western Kentucky University hosted the national Junior Classical League Convention.
 At that time, the League was the second largest co-ed youth organization in the United States, with only 4-H being larger.

-On the other hand, study abroad became increasingly important in department programming during the late 1960s and early 1970s, and this trend has continued and grown stronger.
+In 1967, Dr. Carol Paul Brown joined the Western Spanish faculty and in 1968 he became the head of the Foreign Language Department, which was composed of fifteen professors at that time.
+The high expectations for student achievement in that period were indicated by the 1972 placement policy stating that: “A student having had two years in High School is expected to enroll at the third semester level in the same language.”
+In the 1974-75 catalog, students with three or more years of high school language study were encouraged to enroll in a 300-level course if their abilities merited it.Study abroad became increasingly important in department programming during the late 1960s and early 1970s, and this trend has continued and grown stronger.
 Dr. Paul Hatcher was instrumental in establishing a summer study abroad agreement with the University of the Americas in Mexico in 1965, the first such program sponsored by the department.
 In subsequent years, large numbers of students participated in this program as well as in others in Pueblo, Mexico; Montreal, Canada; Montpellier, France; and Rome, Italy.
-Dr. Baldwin was instrumental in the founding of the Kentucky Institute of International Studies in 1975, the study abroad consortium that now, in 2005, has expanded to almost 30 summer programs and four semester programs.
+Dr. Baldwin was instrumental in the founding of the Kentucky Institute of International Studies (KIIS) in 1975, the study abroad consortium that by 2005 had expanded to almost 30 summer programs and four semester programs.

 Through coursework, experience abroad, and other cultural encounters, the Modern Languages Department cultivates communicative skills and cultural awareness that prepare students at Western Kentucky University to be more knowledgeable and sensitive citizens of the local, regional, and global communities.